Hiking in Piedmont itinerary

 Day 4:

-After visiting a partisan cemetery, we continue on the trail which takes us down a winding path into the next valley to a rather strange little town that was home to the benefactor would built a road and tunnel that connects the two monasteries in the later 1800s.
-The trail then takes us north up beside the river to a second village at head of the valley where we have lunch before girding our loins for the long climb that awaits, possibly the hardest stretch of the tour, up to the a welcoming mountain hut that sits spectacularly on a platform under mountain peaks.
-It is a hard 3 hour ascent but the rewards are great - glorious views south across the Alps and a convivial place to relax and sleep.
-12 kms, 6 hrs, ascent 1406 mts, descent 138 mts (Grade 5)
+We continue on the trail which takes us down a winding path into the next valley to a rather strange little town that was home to the benefactor who would built a road and tunnel that connects the two monasteries in the later 1800s.
+The trail then takes us north up beside the river to a second village at the head of the valley where we have lunch.

 Day 5: